Simple Cornish Hen Recipe

 - Rub birds with 1 tablespoon of the olive oil.
 Lightly season hens with salt and pepper.

-- Put 1 lemon wedge and 1 sprig rosemary in the cavity of each bird
+- Put 2 lemon wedges and 3 sprigs of rosemary in the cavity of each bird

 - Place in a heavy roasting pan with garlic cloves around them